Do You Need a Solicitor To Remortgage?

 3. Check title deeds

-When remortgaging, your solicitor will also need to obtain the title deeds for your home from the Land Registry to prove you’re the legal owner of the property you wish to remortgage.
+When remortgaging, your solicitor will need to obtain the title deeds for your home from the Land Registry to prove you’re the legal owner of the property you wish to remortgage.

 When checking the title deeds, your solicitor will also need to check there aren’t any other charges over the property.
 Typically, there will be a charge from your current mortgage lender which will be removed once you’ve repaid your mortgage.
 You might have other charges if you have a second mortgage or debts secured on your property.

 4. Redemption statement